rctsang/zoom-plays/README.md

 **Roadmap with no detail whatsoever:**
 1. Somehow extract commands from the messages in the chat log real time
-1. Use commands to trigger key-events emulated by x360ce xbox controller emulator
+1. Use commands to trigger key-events ~~emulated by x360ce xbox controller emulator~~
-1. Open a game emulator initialized to xbox controller for gameplay
+1. Open a game emulator ~~initialized to xbox controller~~ for gameplay

 Strictly speaking, using the xbox controller is unnecessary.
+In fact, I ended up not using it.

 Also, I attempted to use pipenv at first, but ran into some issues, so pipenv can be ignored for now.